 ADULT TEA SCALE

 It's almost a gimmee that your camellias will get scale, but you can keep it from progressing to major proportions with proper control measures.
 Scale infestations are more difficult to control when populations are heavy.
 You should take action and make spray applications when the first sign of scale is seen.
-Horticultural Oil sprays and Insecticidal Soaps will help control the scale if applied properly.
+Horticultural Oil, particularly, Neem Oil, sprays and Insecticidal Soap will help control the scale if applied properly.
+Both of these can be found on Amazon by following the links.
 Always follow label directions.
 This IS the LAW!
 Both of these products are considered a contact insecticide.
 For them to be effective, the plants must be thoroughly covered.
 This way they smother the insect.
 Hort oils should only be applied during the Spring and Fall when the temperature is above 40, but less than 85 degrees.
 Spraying in the heat of the day may result in leaf burn.

 When it comes to Citrus, we can REALLY Tip the scales here: Snow Scale (Unaspis citri), Florida Red Scale (Chrysomphalus aonidium), Purple Scale (Lepidosaphes beckii), Glover's Scale (Lepidosaphes gloveri), and Chaff Scale (Parlatoria pergandii).
 Some of the soft scale insects include Caribbean Black Scale (Saisseta neglecta), Brown Soft Scale (Coccus hesperidium), Cottony Cushion Scale, (Icerya purchasi) and Florida Wax Scale (Ceroplastes floridensis).